 Making our own home made soups and cooking nearly everything from scratch means not only saving money and eating healthily but getting more from less i.e. we have more money to do the things we really want.

 All part of the 80/20 rule and way of life.

 Hogmanay At Lochside Lodge

-This year’s Hogmanay getaway was no exception as we spent several days with our friends Liam and Catherine at this fantastic luxury lodge (centre one) situated near Dunning in Perthshire.
+This year’s Hogmanay getaway was no exception as we spent several days with our friends Liam and Catherine in a fantastic luxury lodge (centre one in photo above) situated near Dunning in Perthshire.